TestCentricity/testcentricity_web/README.md

 will be used as the target web browser:

     $ cucumber -p chrome

 The following command specifies that Cucumber will run tests against a local instance of Firefox, which will be used to emulate an iPad Pro in landscape orientation:

     $ cucumber -p ipad_pro -p landscape

+The following command specifies that Cucumber will run tests against an iPad Pro with iOS version 9.3 in an XCode Simulator in landscape orientation:

+    $ cucumber -p ipad_pro_93_sim -p landscape

+    NOTE:  Appium must me running prior to executing this command

 The following command specifies that Cucumber will run tests against a remotely hosted Safari web browser running on an OS X Yosemite virtual machine on the BrowserStack service:

     cucumber -p bs_safari_yos

 The following command specifies that Cucumber will run tests against a remotely hosted Mobile Safari web browser on an iPhone 6s Plus in landscape orientation running on the BrowserStack service: